ooni/translations/Guidelines for OONI Explorer.md

 * [Things to watch out for](#things-to-watch-out-for)

-## Open the OONI Explorer
+## View OONI Explorer

-Before you get started with the translation, we kindly ask that you first open the [OONI Explorer](https://explorer.ooni.org/) to see where your translation would appear in the service.
+Before getting started with the translation, we kindly ask that you first view [OONI Explorer](https://explorer.ooni.org/) to see where your translation would appear and to familiarize yourself with the platform.

+You can learn all about OONI Explorer [here](https://ooni.org/post/next-generation-ooni-explorer/).
+We also explain the [Measurement Aggregation Toolkit (MAT)](https://explorer.ooni.org/chart/mat) -- hosted on OONI Explorer -- [here](https://ooni.org/post/2022-ooni-mat/).

 ## General recommendations

-Please do not use machine translation as a foundation of your translation.
-If you are not sure about the terms, ask for advice from someone with technological expertise or from our [Slack community](https://slack.openobservatory.org/).
-Do not fear to communicate with other translators through Transifex — leave comments, questions and suggestions in the comments to the string.
+Please do *not* use machine translation as a foundation for your translation.
+If you are not sure about the terms, ask for advice from someone with technological expertise or from our [Slack community](https://slack.ooni.org/).
+Do not fear to communicate with other translators through Transifex — you can leave comments, questions and suggestions in the comments of strings.

-Check our [Wiki](https://wiki.localizationlab.org/index.php/Translation_and_Review_Guidelines) for more detailed recommendations.
+Check [Localization Lab's Wiki](https://wiki.localizationlab.org/index.php/Translation_and_Review_Guidelines) for more detailed recommendations.

 ## Strings for translation

-Thanks to support from the [Localization Lab](https://www.localizationlab.org/), the translation of the OONI Probe Mobile and Desktop apps is coordinated on Transifex.
+Thanks to support from the [Localization Lab](https://www.localizationlab.org/), the translation of OONI Explorer is coordinated on **Transifex**.

-To translate the OONI Explorer, please sign-up with Transifex to the OONI project: https://www.transifex.com/otf/ooni-explorer/
+To translate OONI Explorer, please sign-up with Transifex to the OONI project: https://www.transifex.com/otf/ooni-explorer/

 ## Style of translation

-The content in the OONI Explorer is meant to be **informal and direct (but still polite)**.
+The content on OONI Explorer is meant to be **informal and direct (but still polite)**.

 We therefore share the following recommendations:

-* Use the formal form when referring to the user (for example, use the plural form of "you", instead of the singular form)
+* Use the informal form when referring to the user (for example, you can use the singular form of "you", instead of the plural form for formality -- if you think it is acceptable in your language)

 * Use gender-neutral terminology when referring to the user